mgtrrz/sure-challenge/README.md

 If you re-run the main.py script, you'll see it deleting older items, keeping the most recent 5 deployments.

+Point it to a real bucket by exporting environment variables `BUCKET_NAME` and `ENDPOINT_URL`.

 ## Assumptions

+- This script assumes the name of the bucket is "s3-bucket-name".
+You can change the name of the bucket by setting the environment variable `BUCKET_NAME`.
+- This script assumes that we're talking to and authenticating with localstack.
+This script may either be adapted to remove these assumptions and use the default endpoint or you can set environment variable `ENDPOINT_URL` to point to AWS' S3 API, such as `https://s3.us-east-1.amazonaws.com`.
 - This script assumes that the deployments go by the last modified date of the objects and that these objects won't be modified after they've been uploaded to S3.
-- This script also assumes that the deployment name (the hash) does not contain any symbols.
+- This script also assumes that the deployment name (the hash) does not contain any symbols such as `/`.
-- This script assumes that conditions are perfect and does not do any proper error handling, such as checking to see if the bucket exists or is accessible.
-Before a production deploy, we'd want to add more error handling.
+- This script assumes that conditions are ideal and does not do any proper error handling, such as checking to see if the bucket exists or is accessible.
+Before deploying this to production, we'd want to add more error handling.
 - This script assumes that each deployment only has a few files and does not properly paginate items.
 If this were in production, we'd properly want to make sure we paginate all the items in a bucket in case it exceeds the default limit that `list_objects_v2` returns.